python/cpython/Doc/library/imp.rst

 .. function:: source_from_cache(path)

-   Given the *path* to a PEP 3147 file name, return the associated source code file path.
-For example, if *path* is ``/foo/bar/__pycache__/baz.cpython-32.pyc`` the returned path would be ``/foo/bar/baz.py``.  *path* need not exist, however if it does not conform to PEP 3147 format, a ``ValueError`` is raised.
+   Given the *path* to a :pep:`3147` file name, return the associated source code file path.
+For example, if *path* is ``/foo/bar/__pycache__/baz.cpython-32.pyc`` the returned path would be ``/foo/bar/baz.py``.  *path* need not exist, however if it does not conform to :pep:`3147` format, a ``ValueError`` is raised.

 .. function:: get_tag()

-   Return the PEP 3147 magic tag string matching this version of Python's magic number, as returned by :func:`get_magic`.
+   Return the :pep:`3147` magic tag string matching this version of Python's magic number, as returned by :func:`get_magic`.